Choodalani Vundi

-Released on 27 August 1998, the film was a success at the box office and became the highest grossing Telugu film of 1998.
+Released on 27 August 1998, the film was a blockbuster at the box office and became the highest grossing Telugu film of 1998.
 The film was featured in the Indian Panorama mainstream section at the 30th International Film Festival of India.
 It received two South Filmfare Awards and three state Nandi Awards.
 In 2003, it was remade into Hindi as Calcutta Mail.

 Plot

 Ramakrishna (Chiranjeevi) is a mechanic in Vijayawada whose life changes when he meets Priya (Anjala Zaveri) at a train station.
 She sees him and feels some inexplicable connection, and then runs away with him to flee her father Mahendra's (Prakash Raj) gangsters.
 They end up living in the forest with their son, but Mahendra, who is an underworld don, kidnaps her so that he can marry her off to another don's son.
 Ramakrishna confronts Mahendra, and in the ensuing struggle, Priya takes the bullet shot at Ramakrishna and dies.
 Their son loses his voice because of the shock, and Ramakrishna is imprisoned because the police have been corrupted by Mahendra, who is running a mafia state.
 Mahendra kidnaps the boy and takes him to Kolkata, where the story started.
 Ramakrishna, with the help of Padmavathi (Soundarya), whom he falls in love with, reunites with his son, and kills Mahendra.